selinajcheng/Research/progress.md

 I'm keeping track of tasks here.
 See the archive/progress section for a play-by-play of what I've done so far.

 ## Now (check this everyday)
-- [X] Reverse the order of answering (switch location with explanation)
-- [X] Document the different prompts used
-- [X] Finish adding overlapping locations to the sides and complete setups
-- [X] Post-process (crop) the map renders using Python's `matplotlib` library
 - [X] Incorporate thinking into the script
     - [X] Enabling thinking
     - [X] Saving thinking (thought summaries) to a `.json` file